jimmylagp/Base64-Encode-Decode-Audio/README.md

-PhonegapPlugin
+Cordova Plugin: Base64-Encode-Decode-Audio
 ==============

-Plugin for phonegap 3
+A cordova plugin for Encode/Decode Base64 audio for Android.

-forked from dpfauwadel/PhonegapPlugin
+Forked from dpfauwadel/PhonegapPlugin